ohcnetwork/care_abdm_fe/README.md

    - Features:
      - Auto-fills patient registration form with ABDM data upon successful linking
      - Shows disabled form with ABHA details if already linked
+   - Requirements: Health Facility ID should be linked before linking ABHA Number to the Patient

 ### Encounter Tab

 **ABDM Records**
 - Displays consent requests and artifacts
 - Links to HealthInformation page when consent artifact is clicked
+- Condition: Visible only when the Patient's ABHA number is linked

 ### Custom Pages